-The Athens Roundtable on Artificial Intelligence and the Rule of Law 2020
+The Athens Roundtable on Artificial Intelligence and the Rule of Law 2020 Report

 The two-day roundtable, hosted virtually from New York City, welcomed back many of the first edition’s participants to create continuity in purpose, but also expanded participation to the Global South, with the support of UNESCO.
 Approximately 1,000 attendees joined the gathering.